10 Hottest New Recycled Clothing Brands of the Year

 These certifications help consumers identify clothing brands that use recycled materials while maintaining sustainability, safety, and ethical sourcing standards.

-• Global Organic Textile Standard (GOTS): Certifies organic fibers used alongside recycled materials meet strict ecological and social criteria.
+• Global Organic Textile Standard (GOTS): Certifies that organic fibers used alongside recycled materials meet strict ecological and social criteria.
+Applies to recycled clothing brands using organic cotton and wool, such as Firebird Kids and Threads 4 Thought.

 Use these certifications as a guide to help you find brands that have a genuinely sustainable mindset, and that understand why recycling clothing is so important.